JimberSoftware/docs/devices/nativedevices/nativedevices.md

 The hostname is mandatory and must be alphanumeric.
 Select the appropriate network controller and enter the valid IP address.

 > [!INFO]
-> Once the native device is created the admin needs to add a 'Allow Custom Port' rule that gives specific groups access to the native device (under destination).
+> Once the native device is created the admin needs to add a [Allow Custom Port](/./rules/customports/customports.md).rule that gives specific groups access to the native device (under destination).

  **For example:**